cloudmesh/classes/docs/source/i524/technologies.rst

 290. Cinder

      "Cinder is a block storage service for Openstack" :cite:`wiki-Cinder`.
-According to :cite:`book-Cinder` Openstack
-     Compute uses ephemeral disks meaning that they exist only for the life of the Openstack instance i.e. when the instance is terminated the disks disappear.
+Openstack Compute uses ephemeral disks
+     meaning that they exist only for the life of the Openstack instance i.e. when the instance is terminated the disks disappear.
 Block storage system is a type of persistent storage that can be used to persist data beyond the life of the instance.
 Cinder provides users with access to persistent block-level storage devices.
-It is designed such that users can create block storage devices on demand and attach them to any running instances of OpenStack
-     Compute. :cite:`wiki-Cinder` This is achieved through the use of either a reference implementation(LVM) or plugin drivers for other storage.
-Cinder virtualizes the management of block storage devices and provides end users with a self-service API to request and consume those resources without requiring any knowledge of where their storage is actually deployed or on what type of device.
+It is designed such that users can create block storage devices on demand and attach them to any running instances of OpenStack Compute :cite:`book-Cinder`.
+This is achieved through the use of either a reference implementation(LVM) or plugin drivers for other storage.
+Cinder virtualizes the management of block storage devices and provides end users with a self-service API to request and consume those resources without requiring any knowledge of where their storage is actually deployed or on what type of device :cite:`wiki-Cinder`.

 291. Ceph